 Whether you enjoy fishing, boating, swimming, or simply gazing at the tranquil reflections dancing over the water, a vacation or day trip to one of these Virginia lakes is a must.
 Hiking, mountain biking, horseback riding, and birdwatching along the shorelines and in the beautiful woodlands and terrain surrounding the lakes and reservoirs are possibilities for landlubbers.
 If you ever make a trip here, these are the 10 biggest lakes in Virginia you should not miss.

-The 10 Biggest Lakes in Virginia
+Discover the 10 Largest Lakes in Virginia

 10. Philpott Lake

 Philpott Lake stretches over Virginia’s Franklin, Henry, and Patrick counties and is a beautiful sight to see.
-It’s a 2,880-acre (11.65 km2) reservoir with an irregular shape that runs along the border of Virginia’s Blue Ridge Highlands and Southern tourist districts.
+It’s a 2,880-acre (11.65 square-kilometer) reservoir with an irregular shape that runs along the border of Virginia’s Blue Ridge Highlands and Southern tourist districts.
 Visitors can enjoy boating, fishing, hiking, picnicking, and camping along the hundreds of miles of shoreline.
 Like boat ramps and viewing platforms, many amenities are available at Philpott Lake to make your trip more convenient and fun.
 There is no residential development along the lake’s shoreline, but several facilities such as boat landings, campgrounds, picnic spaces, beaches, and hiking paths abound throughout the lake.
 Anglers pursuing largemouth bass, smallmouth bass, and walleye will have a good chance of fishing on the lake.

 9. Lake Chesdin

 Lake Chesdin, located only 10 minutes from Colonial Heights and Petersburg and 30 minutes from Richmond, offers some of Virginia’s best freshwater sports, fishing, and outdoor enjoyment.
-This 3,100-acre (12.55 km2) lake, also known as the Chesdin Reservoir, was established in 1968 as a drinking water supply reservoir by damming the Appomattox River.
+This 3,100-acre (12.55 square-kilometer) lake, also known as the Chesdin Reservoir, was established in 1968 as a drinking water supply reservoir by damming the Appomattox River.